bitcoinops/bitcoinops.github.io/_posts/en/2024-10-10-wallet-integration-guide.md

 slug: 2024-10-10-bitcoin-core-28-wallet-integration-guide

 excerpt: >
-  In Bitcoin Core 28.0 cointains new P2P and mempool policy features that may be useful for a number of wallets and transaction types.
+  In Bitcoin Core 28.0 contains new P2P and mempool policy features that may be useful for a number of wallets and transaction types.
 Here Gregory Sanders presents a high-level guide to the feature set and how they can be used individually or together.

 ---